move-language/move/language/documentation/book/src/functions.md

 Here `: u64` indicates that the function's return type is `u64`.

-Using tuples, a function can return multiple values
+Using tuples, a function can return multiple values:

 ```move
 fun one_two_three(): (u64, u64, u64) { (0, 1, 2) }
 ```

 If no return type is specified, the function has an implicit return type of unit `()`.
-These functions are equivalent
+These functions are equivalent:

 ```move
 fun just_unit(): () { () }